-* All reasonable efforts are made to ensure own security when operating in anyone’s home.
+* All reasonable efforts are made to ensure your own security when operating in anyone’s home.

-* Cell phone use is kept to a minimum, indulged in only when absolutely necessary and done discretely, and that
+* Cell phone use is kept to a minimum, indulged in only when essential and done discretely, and that

-cell phone charging is done at home, not in the client’s home occurs except in an emergency.
+cell phone charging is done at home, not in the client’s home, except in an emergency and with expressed

-* Headphones or Bluetooth is never worn on duty.
+* Headphones or Bluetooth are never worn on duty.

 * Sleeping on the job only occurs when and if there is an agreed break time and, in the place, agreed with the